Health Benefits of Cumin Seeds or Jeera

 Cumin is used in Dutch cheese like Leyden cheese and German, Munster cheese.

-Traditional French breads use cumin.
+Traditional French bread use cumin.
 In German, Kummel liquor, cumin and caraway are used for imparting flavour.

 Portuguese sausages are flavoured with cumin.